 The easy accessibility of technologies to develop malware has lowered the entry barrier.
 Today, there are numerous ransomware kits that even low-skilled threat groups can license.
 With ransomware being basically free to access and use, far more cybercriminals are getting involved.

 Organizations are more interconnected than ever, so a single ransomware trojan can flow like poison through an entire organization in days or even hours.

 With ransomware, victims who do pay are frequently targeted again.

 The tools and solutions designed to enhance communication and collaboration both internally and externally for organizations have expanded organizations’ threat surfaces.
-Without ransomware mitigation solutions capable of contextual analysis and Natural Language Understanding (NLU), these channels are exposed to serious risk.
+These channels are exposed to serious risk without ransomware mitigation solutions capable of contextual analysis and Natural Language Understanding (NLU).

 Collaboration platform Slack boasts many individual and business adopters, and attackers take this as a signal to create malware and extort its users.
 Threat actors have leveraged Slack’s chat capabilities to trick users into opening malicious payloads and deploying various remote-access trojans (RATs) and info-stealers.